Logging a ticket

 Step by step process

-• A ticket will be created in our call logging system (UniDesk) under your name.
-If we believe that there is a form for your fault within UniDesk we may direct you to complete it.
+• When the form has been submitted, a ticket will be created in UniDesk under your name and will be passed to the relevant support team.
+If we believe that you have not completed the correct form within UniDesk, we may then direct you to complete it.

 • Once a request has been resolved, you will receive an email to confirm closure.
-If no response is received after 5 days your call will be closed automatically
+If no response is received after 5 working days your call will be closed automatically.

 When you contact us about a fault or with a request we have additional policies and procedures that govern how we deal with these (Incident Management and Request Management).
 As with the Service Level Agreement, full copies of the documents are available for review.

-What these documents outline is that we will log these (within the Unidesk service), we will give them a category and a priority and will provide you with a response.
+These documents outline that when we log these tickets (within the UniDesk service), we will give them a category and a priority and will provide you with a response.

-In order to successfully deal with the volume of calls we receive most of the correspondence on a fault or a request will be sent to the UHI email account of the person who reported the fault or request.
+To successfully deal with the volume of calls we receive, most correspondence on a fault or request will be sent to the UHI email account of the person who reported the fault or request.
 If someone has done this on your behalf they will be noted as being the client and will receive the any updates.

 What’s what in UniDesk? content